foods for anxiety

 • Freeze yogurt and fruit for a sweet snack in the evenings

-• Foods that cause a sugar spike – ie. SUGAR (refined cereals, desserts, pastries, fruit juice, soda, etc.)!
-Instead of eating a sweet on its own, try pairing it with a protein, or having a small portion after a meal.
-That limits the blood sugar spike, and eventual drop, which can lead to heightened anxiety & depression.
+• Foods that cause a sugar spike for example, refined cereals, desserts, pastries, fruit juice, soda, etc. Instead of eating a sweet on its own, try pairing it with a protein, or having a small portion after a meal.
+This limits the blood sugar spike and eventual drop, which can lead to heightened anxiety and depression.

 • Beverages with caffeine.
 Caffeine, for some, can heighten feelings of anxiety.
-If you feel like caffeine raises your heart rate, gives a jittery feeling, you may want to try cutting back on your coffee, energy drink, or soda intake.
+If you feel like caffeine raises your heart rate or gives you a jittery feeling, you may want to cut back on coffee, energy drinks, and soda.

 • Naked carbs.
 Wait, what?
-Yes, consuming carbs alone!
-Try to avoid something like chips, toast, or pretzels on their own.
-They can cause a similar response as the sugar on its own.
+Yes, consuming carbs alone should be avoided.
+Eating things like chips, toast, or pretzels on their own can cause a response similar to sugar on its own.
 Instead, try “dressing up” that carb with protein, fat, and/or fiber.
-For example, pretzels with hummus or avocado
+For example, pair pretzels with hummus or guacamole.

 Disclosure:

-Some of our pages contain affiliate links that Anderson’s Nutrition may receive a commission from, at no extra cost to you.
-We only promote products that we have used & verified, finding helpful for our clients and friends.
+Some of our pages contain affiliate links.
+Anderson’s Nutrition may receive a commission at no extra cost to you.
+We only promote products that we have used and verified, and recommend to our clients and friends.
 As an Amazon Associate, we earn from qualifying purchases.
 Anderson’s Nutrition is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.